Institute-for-Antagonistic-Poetics/The-New-Magical-Tables/golden_dawn_starter_notes.md

 The CSV was checked locally against the currently documented schema requirements from the uploaded markdown files:
 - all required columns are present
 - all required columns are non-blank in every data row

-The actual `magi_build.py` validator was not run because that script was not among the uploaded files.